Gerontology

 1The work experience placement must be working with elders in some capacity.

-The Gerontology Associate in Science (A.S.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
+The Gerontology Associate in Science (A.S.) degree may be obtained by completion of the required program, plus the local SCC General Education Requirement, plus sufficient electives to meet a 60-unit total.
 See SCC graduation requirements.

 Student Learning Outcomes